All India Services

 The All India Services (AIS) comprises three Civil Services of India common to the centre and state governments, which includes the Indian Administrative Service (IAS), the Indian Police Service (IPS), and the Indian Forest Service (IFS).
 Civil servants recruited through All India Services by the central government are assigned to different state government cadres.
 Some civil servants may, later in their career, also serve the centre on deputation.
-Officers of these three services comply to the All India Services Rules relating to pay, conduct, leave, various allowances etc.
+Officers of these three services comply to the All India Services Rules relating to pay, conduct, leave, various allowances, etc.

 The central government is the Cadre Controlling Authority for all three All India Services.
 In terms of provisions for promotion regulations, the specific authorities are the Ministry of Personnel, Public Grievances and Pensions for IAS, while the Ministry of Home Affairs is the authority for IPS, and the Ministry of Environment, Forest and Climate Change is the authority for IFS.
-Recruitments are conducted by the Union Public Service Commission (UPSC) on the basis of the annual Civil Services Examination for IAS and IPS, and Indian Forest Service Examination for IFS.
-Since 2013 onwards, the preliminary test of the two examinations are combined.
+Recruitments are conducted by the Union Public Service Commission (UPSC) based on the annual Civil Services Examination for IAS and IPS, and the Indian Forest Service Examination for IFS.
+Since 2013, the preliminary test of the two examinations has been combined.

 The All India Services Act, 1951, provides for the creation of two more All India Services, namely, the Indian Service of Engineers and the Indian Medical and Health Service.

 History

-The history of All India Services dates back to the British era when initially Civil Servants were appointed by the Court of Directors of the British East India Company.
+The history of All India Services dates back to the British era, when initially Civil Servants were appointed by the Court of Directors of the British East India Company.
 The service in those times was known as 'Covenanted Civil Service'.
 With time, they came to be known as Indian Civil Service (ICS).

-In 1947, with India gaining independence, ICS was replaced by Indian Administrative Service (IAS) and the Indian Police (IP) was replaced by Indian Police Service (IPS) and were recognised by the Indian Constitution as All-India Services.
+In 1947, with India gaining independence, ICS was replaced by the Indian Administrative Service (IAS), and the Indian Police (IP) was replaced by Indian Police Service (IPS), and were recognised by the Indian Constitution as All-India Services.

-In 1963, Indian Forest Service (IFS) was created and it came into existence in 1966.
+In 1963, the Indian Forest Service (IFS) was created, and it came into existence in 1966.

-Power, purpose and responsibilities
+Power, purpose, and responsibilities

-The All India Services Act, 1951 empowers the government of India to make, after consultation with state governments, rules for the regulation of recruitment and conditions of service of the persons appointed to an All India Service.
-All India Service is governed by All India Service (Conduct) Rules, 1968 which specifies the code of conduct for Civil Servant in general.
+The All India Services Act, 1951, empowers the government of India to make, after consultation with state governments, rules for the regulation of recruitment and conditions of service of the persons appointed to an All India Service.
+All India Service is governed by All India Service (Conduct) Rules, 1968, which specifies the code of conduct for Civil Servants in general.
 The All India Service (Conduct) Rules, 1968 were amended latest by Govt. of India by notification published in official Gazette of India on 10 April 2015.

 Nature of work

 Responsibilities vary with the seniority of the civil servant.
 Junior officers begin with probation and move up in the hierarchy.
-At the district level the responsibilities are concerned with district matters as well as all developmental affairs while at the divisional level the responsibilities focus on law and order also.
+At the district level, the responsibilities are concerned with district matters as well as all developmental affairs, while at the divisional level, the responsibilities focus on law and order as well.
 Policy framing is carried on at the State and Central levels.